Planned Budget (Total)

 Normative and policy frameworks are promoted and adapted in line with international standards and institutions have the commitment, knwoledge and capacities to legislate, plan, implement, and monitor policies to adress VAWG, GBV and HP

-The Nigerien legal framework has been strengthened with the availability of a draft of the legal framework study report integrating the inputs of the first level of quality control by the different actors of the United Nations system intervening on the Spotlight program and the members of the study monitoring committee made up of sectoral ministries and civil society, subject to the national workshop for the validation of the report by all the national stakeholders being organized, which has enabled the country to have a new draft law on gender-based violence that will help protect women and girls from all forms of violence.
-The drafting process led by the Ministry of Justice with the support of a consultant was participatory and involved the different key sectoral ministries of Women's Promotion, Education, Health.
-Furthermore, Niger has a pool of 29 trainers among which 21 men and 8 women, who oversee legislation in key sectoral ministries and who are trained on the techniques of drafting laws and texts related to GBV in order to strengthen the legal framework on VAWG/GBV/HP.
-The 5th periodic report of the CEDAW through a participatory process of all stakeholders.
+The Nigerien legal framework has been strengthened with the availability of a first draft of the study report integrating the observations of the first level of quality control by the different actors of the United Nations system intervening on the Spotlight program and the members of the study monitoring committee made up of sectoral ministries and civil society, subject to the national workshop for the validation of the report by all the national stakeholders being organized, which has enabled the country to have : ü A new draft law on gender-based violence that will help protect women and girls from all forms of violence.
+The drafting process led by the Ministry of Justice with the support of a consultant was participatory and involved the different key sectoral ministries of Women's Promotion, Education, Health. ü The 5th periodic report of the CEDAW through a participatory process of all stakeholders.
 Subject to validation by the Council of Ministers before transmission to the CEDAW Committee, participants in the technical validation workshop for the report made several relevant recommendations that could help the country consider lifting some of the reservations made by Niger that are considered obsolete by the stakeholders.
-Furthermore, the institutionalization of GRB is launch in Niger with the establishment of a pool of a national and regional focal point in charge of planning from various ministries, and the development of a strategy and guides for the practice of GRB to translate the political engagement into actions.
-Niger has also developed a standard operating procedure document (SOPs) for multifunctional GBV management centers (CRMVBG).
-This document is an important tool for the State of Niger to scale up GBV multi-functional centers in Niger.
-Technical and financial partners and stakeholders involved in GBV (civil society organizations (CSOs), the coordination of the SPOTLIGHT program, UNOMWOMEN, UNICEF, the Ministries of Justice, Interior, Defense and Health) all took part in the mission, which allowed to achieve the following important results: - The prevention and management services for GBV victims were technically and practically organized by all the stakeholders involved in the implementation of the program (the police, the gendarmerie, the justice system, the health system, the promotion of women and child protection, the social workers, the technical and financial partners, the NGOs involved in the implementation of the program and the CSOs' reference framework) ; - The regional multi-functional GBV centers in Maradi and Tahoua now have SOPs (Standard Operating Procedures) for the prevention and management of GBV victims. - The roadmap for the operationalization of the Maradi and Tahoua GBV CRMs has been drawn up to ensure their proper implementation.
-Working with CSOs and grass roots organizations also contribute significantly in the strengthen to enable an environment where women and girls are free from violence.
-Therefore, the networking of civil society structures with 224 structures among which 152 women’s lead organizations mapped and strengthened and the establishment of 500 Dimitra Clubs at village level, 20 multifactor platforms and 3600 community relays among which 1386 women’s and 1386 young people has contribute to note some progress of strong community engagement to strengthen the legal framework even though the national context has faced several challenges among which the electoral, the security and COVID-19 context that affected programme implementation.
-For instance, the electoral transition, the arrival of a new governmental team and the ongoing institutional restructuring, has partially affected the implementation of pillars 1, 2 and 5 of the Spotlight programme which are particularly plane to enable the, as indicated in the mid-term evaluation.
+Furthermore, Niger has a pool of 29 trainers, including 21 men and 8 women, who oversee legislation in key sectoral ministries and who are trained on the techniques of drafting laws and texts related to GBV in order to strengthen the legal framework on VAWG/GBV/HP; The institutional launch of GRB in Niger with the establishment of national and regional focal points, the development of a strategy and guides for the practice of GRB; Strengthening the networking of civil society structures with 224 structures among which 152 women’s lead organizations mapped and strengthened.
+A strong community base with the establishment of 500 Dimitra Clubs at village level, 20 multiactors platforms and 3600 community relays among which 1386 women’s and 1386 young people Even though the legal framework has noted some progress, it has faced several challenges among which the electoral, the security and COVID-19 context that affected its implementation.
+For instance, the electoral transition, the arrival of a new governmental team and the ongoing institutional restructuring, has partially affected the implementation of pillars 1, 2 and 5 of the Spotlight programme which are particularly plane to ena, as indicated in the mid-term evaluation.
 The key studies planned during phase 1, for example, on the legal framework on GBV in Niger, were delayed and, as a result, the advocacy and policy dialogue work based on their results was postponed to the second phase of the program.
 The Spotlight Initiative in its second phase opted to reinforce the legal and institutional framework to foster a more equitable environment.
-Based on the results obtained during phase 1, this pillar will work on critical and essential areas with the objective of creating an environment favorable to a sustainable change in the EVAWG area
+Based on the results obtained during phase 1, this pillar will work on critical and essential areas with the objective of creating an environment favorable to a sustainable change in the GBV area.

 outcome XM-DAC-41146-NER_D_3.2